Sex Differences in Myocarditis Patients

 For many years clinicians have noted that sex differences exist in the presence and severity of myocarditis, but only recently has evidence been obtained to substantiate this observation.

-Headshot of DeLisa Fairweather, PhD, FAHA
+DeLisa Fairweather, PhD, FAHA

 Does myocarditis, dilated cardiomyopathy, and heart failure occur more frequently in men than women?